for students entering in 2014

 As a Collegiate Partner of Citizen's Foundation of America (CSFA) and the Dollars for Scholars Family of community scholarship foundations, Truman agrees that Dollars for Scholars awards of up to $2,500 per student will not adversely affect scholarship funding by Truman State University.
 Contact Dollars for Scholars at 800-248-8080.

-- Scholarship renewal service of 60 hours per semester begins in the sophomore year.
-Renewing students submit proposals for their service projects.
-Examples of service include research for a faculty member in your academic major, service to a University office, a special project related to an interest area, or assistance in a community non-profit organization.
+- Scholarship renewal service of 60 hours per semester (less than 5 hours per week) begins in the sophomore year.
+Renewing students explore TruPositions for opportunities to serve or submit proposals for their service projects.
+Examples of service include research for a faculty member in your academic major, providing support to a University office, a special project related to an interest area, or assistance in a community non-profit organization.

-- Scholarship renewal service is not required of students receiving $1250 or less per semester in Truman scholarship(s).
+- Scholarship renewal service is required of students receiving more than $1,250 per semester ($2,500 per year) in Truman scholarship(s).

 - Students opting not to perform scholarship renewal service may renew one half of their approved scholarship amounts.